apache/www-site/content/foundation/faq.md

 ## Marketing

-### Can I refer to an individual, organization or community as “founding” an ASF project?
+### Can I refer to an individual or organization as the "founder" or "creator" of an ASF project?
-Many projects enter the Apache Incubator with a recognized individual founder, group of founders, or corporate entity where the project originated and/or which was responsible for its development/administration.

-The ASF is vendor neutral: all ASF projects are overseen by their respective Project Management Committees (PMCs), who guide the project's day-to-day operations.
-Once a project comes to the ASF, its development and oversight is the responsibility of the project’s PMC and community.
+The ASF discourages this because it is detrimental to the long-term health of a project community to continually call attention to the individuals and/or organizations that originally created the project.

-There are no "owners" of any Apache project.
-Individuals and companies who founded projects that are now under the auspices of the ASF may be referred to as "original creator of Apache Project Name" or "original developer of Apache Project Name."
-Examples:
+If it is necessary to highlight individuals and companies who founded a project that is now under the ASF’s stewardship, they may be referred to as "original creator of Apache Project Name" or "original developer of Apache Project Name."
-* **Individual’s title.** "Individual’s Name, Apache Member (or Committer) and original developer of Apache Project Name."
-* **Company whose founders or employees are the original creators of an Apache project.** "Company Name, founded by the original creators of Apache Project Name" or "several Company Name team members are the original developers of Apache Project Name."